jamespfu/Dashable/README.md

 This script for an entrepreneurship project that we did in school.

 ## Website
-You can visit the website we created at the url https://dashable.cf/.
+You can visit the UI for the e-commerce website we created at the url https://dashable.cf/.

 ## Python
-The Python code
+The Python code can be found in the 'Python' folder. :)

 ## Instructions
 ### Connecting to IFTTT
 The following action will teach you how to create an IFTT action with the IFTTT Maker Webhooks platform.